vitreousz/samsungopenletter/README.md

 EITHER OR SAMSUNG CANT EVEN MAKE A FIRMWARE WITHOUT EFFING IT ALL UP!

+This is now on TWO samsung mobiles so its now just a fluke!

 The first test has now ended 20260929 with 258h on battery and some minutes.